 During the Gladstone Scarecrow Festival in November, fields are inhabited by scarecrows returning the stares of curious onlookers.
 The scarecrows range from humble creatures through to creative masterpieces crafted by talented local artists, and topical or tongue-in-cheek renditions of politicians and public figures.

 Gladstone is a really quaint and rural area of Carterton with a fantastic local community - next time you're close by call into The Gladdy for a beer or a wine tasting just next door at the wonderful vineyard Gladstone Vineyard, meet some new people and enjoy yourselves!
+Check out more food and wine options in Gladstone here.

 With lovely countryside Gladstone is the perfect spot for a horse ride - check out Gladstone Horse Treks.